8 Tips On How To Relieve Allergies Naturally

 • Even itchy skin for some people

-With an allergy - the body encounters a ‘foreign body’ like pollen and surmounts an immune response.
-Our immune system thinks the pollen will harm us so reacts by releasing histamine - this release increases inflammation and results in those annoying symptoms.
-For those that have life threatening allergies this reaction can be severe causing the throat to close up and heart to race as the body is allergic to the substance it has been exposed to.
+With an allergy, the body encounters a ‘foreign body’ like pollen and mounts an immune response.
+Your immune system thinks the pollen will harm you, so it reacts by releasing histamine.
+This release increases inflammation and results in those annoying symptoms.

 Elderflower